ck37/hands-on-precision-psychiatry-ai/readme.md

 ## Books

 These books provide a thorough foundation for the material we briefly touch on in this workshop.
 Feel free to pick and choose the chapters that interest you the most - you don't need to read every chapter.

-And remember that you can use Cline, Claude Code, or other LLMs to do most of the coding and minimize the struggle (but if really want to understand what's going on, you'll want to write some of the code).
+And remember that you can use Cline, Claude Code, or other LLMs to do most of the coding and minimize the struggle.
+(But if really want to understand what's going on, you'll want to write some of the code - that can come later though).

-[Hands-On Machine Learning with R](https://bradleyboehmke.github.io/HOML/) by Brad Boehmke and Brandon Greenwell (CRC Press, 2020)
+[Hands-On Machine Learning with R](https://bradleyboehmke.github.io/HOML/) by Brad Boehmke and Brandon Greenwell.
+(2020).
+CRC Press.

-[Deep Learning with Python, 3rd Edition](https://www.manning.com/books/deep-learning-with-python-third-edition) by François Chollet (Manning, 2025)
+[Deep Learning with Python, 3rd Edition](https://www.manning.com/books/deep-learning-with-python-third-edition) by François Chollet (2025).
+Manning.

-[Hands-on Large Language Models: Language Understanding and Generation](https://www.oreilly.com/library/view/hands-on-large-language/9781098150952/) by Jay Alammar and Maarten Grootendorst, O'Reilly, 2024
+[Hands-on Large Language Models: Language Understanding and Generation](https://www.oreilly.com/library/view/hands-on-large-language/9781098150952/) by Jay Alammar and Maarten Grootendorst.
+(2024).
+O'Reilly.

-[Hands-On Generative AI with Transformers and Diffusion Models](https://www.oreilly.com/library/view/hands-on-generative-ai/9781098149239/) by Omar Sanseviero et al., O'Reilly, 2024
+[Hands-On Generative AI with Transformers and Diffusion Models](https://www.oreilly.com/library/view/hands-on-generative-ai/9781098149239/) by Omar Sanseviero et al. (2024).
+O'Reilly.

 Note: beware of AI-related books by Packt Publishing, as they are often of low quality.
 Publishers like CRC, O'Reilly, and Manning maintain important quality standards.